-In our case, the ants will be responsible for creating the tours.
+In this article, we propose the use of swarm intelligence based on ant colony optimisation in order to solve the TTP's tour part.
 The packing part is then computed heuristically for each tour, and after each iteration the best solution is improved further using additional hill-climbers.
 Even though the local search in the tour generation still focusses on the TSP part, the individuals in the swarm are assessed based on the solution's TTP objective score.
 The use of swarm intelligence allows us to explore different tours in a collaborative fashion, and we are no longer limited by a single "current" tour.
-As we shall see later, this added flexibility and shift from good TSP tours to good TTP tours proves to be very beneficial.
+As we shall see later, this added flexibility and shift from good TSP tours to good TTP tours is very beneficial.